Canon Lens Terminology And Abbreviations – The Ultimate Guide

 Canon RF 24-105mm f/2.8 L IS USM Z

 Canon lenses with a Z in the name offer Power Zoom functionality when paired with the optional Canon PZ-E2 and PZ-E2B zoom controllers.
-These Z lenses are designed to be a perfect hybrid between still photography and cinematography.
-Currently, the only Canon Z Power Zoom lens is the stunning RF 24-105mm f/2.8 L IS USM Z; however, Canon has said that this lens is the first in a new line, so we can expect more in the not-too-distant future.
-I’d bet on a 70-200mm f/2.8 L IS USM Z being the next to receive the Power Zoom treatment.
+These Z lenses (not to be confused with Nikon’s Z lenses) are designed to be a perfect hybrid between still photography and cinematography.
+Currently, the only Canon Z Power Zoom lens is the stunning RF 24-105mm f/2.8 L IS USM Z; however, Canon has said that this lens is the first in a new line so that we can expect more in the not-too-distant future.
+An RF 70-200mm f/2.8 L IS USM Z is the next to receive the Power Zoom treatment.

 What Does ASC Mean on a Canon lens?